 - Parking: Just on the side of the road, no dedicated lot

 Born in 1878 in Sicily, Baldasare Forestiere is the creator of these gardens.
 In 1901 he moved to Boston from Italy to purchase land and grow citrus.
-Since Boston is not a huge citrus town, he dug railway tunnels for years then moved to New York.
-After saving enough money to buy land, he then travelled to Fresno where his brother lived.
+Since Boston is not a considerable citrus town, he dug railway tunnels for years then moved to New York.
+After saving enough money to buy land, he then traveled to Fresno, where his brother lived.
 He bought 80 acres in 1905 then started digging to start his citrus grove.
-He hit hard pan at 3 to 4 feet deep which meant that his land was pretty much unplantable.
-Not to be discouraged, he started digging underground and then just decided to move down there and work to create a resort for the people of Fresno, so they could escape the heat.
+He hit hardpan at 3 to 4 feet deep, which meant that his land was pretty much unplantable.
+Not to be discouraged, he started digging underground and then just decided to move down there and work to create a resort for the people of Fresno so that they could escape the heat.
 He dug the area out until 1946 when he got pneumonia and unfortunately passed away, with the resort still unopened.
 It became a historical landmark in 1979 when it became strictly for tours, and now they have 5 acres of tunnels, 3.5 of which you can explore.

-After being ushered into the underground shop and waiting area we were moved to the main ballroom of the underground gardens where we were told the history of the area and the man himself.
+After being ushered into the underground shop and waiting area, we were moved to the main ballroom of the underground gardens, where we were told the history of the area and on the man himself.

 One of the first spots you see when you enter the tunnels is the chapel.
-He was a devout catholic so he created a chapel complete with bell.
-It is said that the bell was used when guests arrived to ring and he would come find them.
+He was a devout catholic, so he created a chapel complete with bell.
+It is said that the bell was rung when guests arrived and he would come find them.

 Aquarium and 3rd level

-There is only one room that is 3 levels below the ground and it is the sitting room he made with an aquarium ceiling.
+There is only one room that is three levels below the ground, and it is the sitting room he made with an aquarium ceiling.
 He used to sit here and stare up at the ceiling to see his fish swimming around.
-It would be a pretty awesome room for sure.
+It would be a pretty impressive room for sure.

 The Seven Fruit Tree

-Prior to coming to this spot I was not aware that you could graft trees together to have one citrus tree produce multiple kinds of fruits.
-I was even more unaware that you could have a tree produce 7 different types of fruit like this tree in the gardens.
-It no longer produces that many types since the branches broke but at one point in time this one tree gave 7 different types of fruits.
+Before coming to this spot, I was not aware that you could graft trees together to have one citrus tree produce multiple kinds of fruits.
+I was even more unaware that you could have a tree produce seven different types of fruit like this tree in the gardens.
+It no longer provides that many types since the branches broke, but at one point in time, this one tree gave seven different kinds of fruits.

-The biggest room that I saw in the area, this courtyard had many different types of trees as well as different benches you could sit and relax on.
-It was a nice and shady spot with a good temperature, even on a hot day.
+The biggest room that I saw in the area, this courtyard, had many different types of trees as well as various benches you could sit and relax on.
+It was a beautiful and shady spot with a pleasant temperature, even on a hot day.

-Lastly, the large car tunnel was designed so that guests could drive right down into the tunnels themselves.
-It was even made to have multiple spots where exhaust fumes would exit so that no one had to breathe them in when in the gardens.
+Lastly, the large car tunnel was designed so that guests could drive right down into the tunnels.
+It was made to have multiple spots where exhaust fumes would exit so that no one had to breathe them in when in the gardens.

-There are of course a lot more spots that you will see when you tour the gardens but the above are some of my favorites.
+There are, of course, a lot more things that you will see when you tour the gardens, but the above are some of my favorites.
 This is a fun place to explore and especially to escape the harsh summer heat of Fresno, if you are there during that season.
-I really enjoyed myself here and am glad I finally got to check it off my list.
+I enjoyed myself here and am glad I finally got to check it off my list.
 Let me know your thoughts in the comments.